mushkoor/hopper-network/README.md

 hopper-network
 ==============

-The framework for developing DNS Servers and client based on hopper.
+The framework for developing DNS servers and clients based on hopper.